vlkolobkov/google-music-spotify-importer/README.md

 # Google Music To Spotify

-This tool exports the user's Google Music playlists to spotify.
+This tool exports the user's Google Music playlists and albums to spotify.

 ## Usage